TruptiAShetty/Devlop/sonarqube/README.md

                 4.3 Click apply and save
         5. Run Pipeline job (which are already provide in the jenkinsfile of the project sizop_deployment,evt,sizop_rest & sizop_web)

-#Auto start sonar server on boot (When EC2 machines started) using script
+## Auto start sonar server on boot (When EC2 machines started) using script

-Step1: Previously we started sonar server manually like this
+# Previously we started sonar server manually like this
 1. Go to the sonar instance and connected to te instance
-$sudo su - ubuntu
 $sudo su - sonaradmin
 $cd /opt/sonarqube-8.9.2.46101/bin/linux-x86-64
 $ls